nertzy/node-gemfire/CONTRIBUTING.md

 * Use [Native Abstractions for Node.js](https://github.com/rvagg/nan) where possible to improve compatibility between versions of NodeJS.

+  * To learn more about the differences between the versions of V8 included with each version of NodeJS, you can refer to the [v8 documentation](https://v8docs.nodesource.com/).

 * Add test cases for new or improved behavior.
 We use the folowing test libraries:
   * [Jasmine](https://github.com/pivotal/jasmine) for feature specs in JavaScript
   * [GoogleTest](https://code.google.com/p/googletest/) for unit tests in C++